Azure/cortana-intelligence-customer360/README.md

 > Following link for complete [Scoring.R][SCRIPT_SCORING] script

 ### 4. Final Results
 The Azure Stream Analytics continuously aggregates the stream of user activity data sent to the EventHub by the data simulator.
-And for each ADF time slice (15 minutes), the aggregated data from ASA are piped to the ETL process and then classified using the pre-trained model (both running on an HDInsight cluster).
+For each ADF time slice (15 minutes), the aggregated data from ASA are piped to the ETL process and then classified using the pre-trained model (both running on an HDInsight cluster).
 The final enriched profiles are written out to a csv file that maps to an external table on Azure SQL Data Warehouse.
 For each orchestrated time slice, the Azure SQL DW table refreshes with new enriched customer profiles that reflect their most recent activities.
 Interactive visualizations, using PowerBI, can be extracted from the Azure SQL DW table to gain a deeper understanding of the customer.

 # Scaling
 For a cost effective demonstration (i.e. end to end operation) of this solution, the data generator has been downscaled to produce approximately **7500 messages** every **15 minutes** to fit an ADF time slice.
 However, the batch size of the data generator can easily be tuned to scale up to **100 messages per second**.
 The data generator batches events to EventHub and the batch size can be scaled up to even larger numbers.
 Each component in the architecture supports a separate level of scale.
 Each service can be scaled **up** to support a higher throughput or scaled **out** to spread throughput across multiple services.
 We observed a linear relationship between the number of EventHub Throughput Units and Azure Stream Analytics Stream Unit (SU).
 The numbers in the table below are specifically for this solution and do not reflect service limits of the individual Azure services used in this solution.
 The sub-sections below go into details about the scaling and limitations of the individual Azure services.